trennlinie

 Fletch: "I think there were about 10,000 people who used to go to school with you."

 It got increasingly difficult to have a private life.
-David's girlfriend Jo[anne] gave up her job as a nurse and led the fan club together with Martin's girlfriend Anne who had just finished school.
-They also accompanied them on every tour with them.
+Dave's girlfriend Jo[anne] gave up her job as a nurse, and ran the fan club, together with Martin's girlfriend Anne, who had just finished school.
+They also accompanied the band on every tour.

 The band called this "luxury".
-I personally think that this offers a basis for an "excellent" conflict potential.
+I personally think that it offers a basis for an "excellent" conflict potential.

 While the others had given up asking for the name of everyone who wanted their autographs, Alan, who was still a "part-time Mode" at that time, still did it.
-This and being quite handsome were the reasons that most of the screaming of the girls went on his account.
+This, and the fact that he was pretty handsome, was the reason why most of the girls were screaming for him.

 Anne, Martin's girlfriend: "I'm glad they're screaming for Alan.
 It makes him feel more a part of it."